The Tories and Brexit are to blame for the asylum policy crisis | Diane Abbott

 The government previously claimed that the protocol is ruining the Northern Ireland economy, which is entirely false.
 In fact, the benefits of the protocol far outweigh the difficulties for people in Ireland.

-But the tune seems to have changed and the government is no longer marching to a Lambeg Drum.
+But the tune seems to have changed and the government is no longer marching to a Lambeg drum.
 Rishi Sunak has reportedly told Joe Biden that all these issues will be resolved by April.
 As Biden himself is a strong supporter of the protocol and the Good Friday Agreement, this points to a government U-turn that amounts to another double-cross of the Unionists by a British government.

 These issues together highlight a key difficulty for Tory governments, stretching back many years.
 Due to their divisions and political weakness, the Tories frequently rely on allies such as Unionists, but the policies they attempt to pursue run counter to the interests of British people as a whole.
-In this case, siding with Unionism has risked a trade war with the EU and at the very least, a deep-freeze in relations with the US administration.
+In this case, siding with Unionism has risked a trade war with the EU and, at the very least, a deep freeze in relations with the US administration.
 All this comes at a time when we are seeking trade deals.

 A similar pattern is evident on the issue of migrant small boats in the Channel.
 Part of the Tory coalition is held together by pandering to anti-immigrant feeling.
-Much of this ex-UKIP and Brexit party voters, urged on by some of the worst parts of the right-wing media.
+Much of this is down to ex-Ukip and Brexit Party voters, urged on by some of the worst parts of the right-wing media.
 The more the numbers of migrants using this method rise, the more hysterical some media coverage becomes.

 So, the government comes up with a series of responses that are as cruel as they are unworkable.
 Wave machines, turning migrant boats around mid-Channel, putting the Royal Navy in charge of the operation (Patel) and now the army (Braverman) have all proved unworkable, potentially lethal and redundant.
 The atrocious Rwanda policy is likely to fall into the same category, despite the High Court ruling this week that found it to be lawful.
 The idea was tried by the Israelis in the 1980s.
 It collapsed then and it will not work now.